 By the time women reach around 45-55 years old, they’ll have had an average of 480 periods (less if they have had any pregnancies).
 During this time, a woman’s hormones will have been on a rollercoaster ride.

-Between these ages, for most women their oestrogen levels begin to drop as their hormones trigger one final transition to begin — the menopause.
-Initially, a woman will be ‘premenopausal’, and her periods will continue with no obvious signs of the change other than hormone levels and these could easily go unnoticed.
+Between these ages, for most women, their oestrogen levels begin to drop as their hormones trigger one final transition to begin — the menopause.
+Initially, a woman will be ‘premenopausal’, and her periods will continue with no obvious signs of the change other than hormone levels, and these could easily go unnoticed.

 When this happens, she might still need to carry a trusty pack of towels or tampons as she’ll still be getting her monthly cycle.
 In time, this develops into perimenopause, where women will experience symptoms of the changes going on in their bodies.

-Common signs of perimenopause include:
+Common signs of the perimenopause phase include:

 - Hot flushes